fusionSuite/documentation/docs/administrators/installation/backend.md

 Other systems should work as well, but you may have to adapt some commands.

-FusionSuite also works and is tested with MySQL and PostgreSQL databases.
+FusionSuite also works and is tested with MariaDB and PostgreSQL databases.

 ## Conventions used in this document